Ed-Fi-Exchange-OSS/LMS-Toolkit/src/google/README.md

 1. Clone this GitHub repository and open a command prompt in the root directory of this project (where this README file resides).
+1. Configure Poetry to put Python enivronments in the right place: `poetry config virtualenvs.in-project true`.
 1. Install the third-party libraries used by the extractor:
    `poetry install`.
 This may take a while.
 1. Copy the "example.env" file to ".env" and set the variables